Information for International Applicants

 Graduate programs will evaluate international applicants based on the uploaded copies of official transcripts or mark sheets through at least the sixth semester of work in a four-year program.
 For international students in a yearly program, this will be after the third year.

 In this instance, applicants who are recommended for admission and who have met all other admission requirements will be notified of admission and issued the I-20 form.
 Students admitted in this manner must provide the remaining transcript or mark sheet and the degree certification statement or diploma by the end of their first semester of enrollment as graduate students at WSU.
 Students who fail to meet this final requirement will be designated as out of compliance and will be reported to the university’s Office of International Education.

 During the online application process, students will have the option of uploading a copy of their official test scores, if available.
 If offered admission, applicants whose native language is not English must submit official, acceptable scores for either the TOEFL, the Academic Module of the IELTS examination, or the PTE Academic.
 To be acceptable, the score must be sent to WSU directly from the testing agency, and must be less than two years old.
 The minimum acceptable scores for most programs are: TOEFL — 79 on the Internet-based test, or 550 on the paper-based test.
 IELTS — minimum overall band score of 6.5 is required.
 PTE Academic — 58.
-Students completing the Intensive English program at WSU may establish English proficiency by achieving a cumulative GPA of 3.000 in Levels One through Six, and a grade of B+ or higher in Level Seven.
+Students completing the Intensive English program at WSU may establish English proficiency by achieving an overall GPA of 3.000 in Levels One through Six, and a grade of B+ or higher in Level Seven.
 Some programs do have higher requirements for English proficiency.
 Please refer to the table below for specific information.
 Programs with higher requirements may still require students to achieve these scores even if they complete the IELC coursework as described above.